Fairfield Threatening Lawyer

 Second-degree threatening is usually treated as a Class A misdemeanor.
 The maximum penalty for this type of offense is a sentence of up to one year in jail and a fine of up to $2,000.
 However, if the offense takes place on school grounds, then the second-degree threatening becomes a Class D felony with maximum penalties that include up to five years in prison and a fine as high as $5,000.

 While first-degree threatening is most frequently classified as a Class D felony (max 5 years, $2,000 fine), it is treated as a Class C felony (max 10 years, $10,000 fine) when the offense occurs on school grounds.
-A Fairfield threatening lawyer could attempt to mitigate the penalties that a person may face.
+A Fairfield attorney could attempt to mitigate the penalties that a person may face for threatening.

 Consulting a Fairfield Threatening Attorney